taylrj/Study/PITCHME.md

 ---

-### Type System and Type language: Types
+### Type System and Type language: Object types

-- **_object types_** : The most basic components of a GraphQL schema represents a kind of object you can fetch from your service
+- **_Object Types_** : The most basic components of a GraphQL schema represents a kind of object you can fetch from your service
-- **_scalars types_** : a scalar value that cannot have fields of its own
-  - GraphQLInt, GraphQLFloat, GraphQLString, GraphQLBoolean, GraphQLID

 ```js
 const SimpleType = new GraphQLObjectType({
   name: 'simpleName',